CRN: 34432 (sec 4), 32415 (sec 5) Credits: 3.0

 F | D | C | B | A |

 I will not grade any "harder" than the above.
-However, if the class mean drops below 75, I will grade more leniently.
+However, if the class mean drops below 75, or the distribution of scores is very narrow so that, for example, noone has above 90, I will grade more leniently.
+I want at least the top 15% of the class to receive an A.

 Week of | Topic | Chapter(s) | Tests |